exoplatform/exo-documentation/docs/GettingStarted.rst

 The homepage also aggregates activities from spaces, so you can keep track of their activities without visiting every space.
-For example, when there is a new post in a forum of a given space, it is displayed in **Activity Stream** of the space and of the Social Intranet homepage.
+For example, when there is a new post in a forum of a given space, it is displayed in **Activity Stream** of the space and of the Legacy Social Intranet homepage.

 You can filter what you want to see on the homepage: